Time-integrated constraint on neutrino flux of CHIME fast radio burst sources with 10-year IceCube point-source data: Conclusions and discussions

 \section{Conclusions and discussions}

-In this paper, we perform a search for possible associations between CHIME FRBs and IceCube neutrinos with both individual FRBs and the population of FRB sources.
+In this paper, we perform a search for possible associations between CHIME/FRB catalog 1 FRB sources and IceCube neutrinos with both individual FRBs and the population of FRB sources with temporally non-overlapping data.
 Our result does not show any significant association.

+Then, with a stacking analysis method, we constrain the 95\% upper limit of the contribution to the IceCube diffuse muon neutrino flux from CHIME FRBs.
+Based on the upper limit from the current sheet model after completeness correction, the FRB muon neutrino flux upper limit is $\sim\SI{1.01e-18}{\per\giga\eV\per\centi\meter\squared\per\s\per\sr}$ at $\SI{100}{\tera\eV}$, or about $70.3\%$ of the 10-year observed IceCube diffuse muon neutrino flux.

-We find the FRB neutrino flux upper limit to be $\sim\SI{7.95e-21}{\per\giga\eV\per\centi\meter\squared\per\s\per\sr}$ at $\SI{100}{\tera\eV}$, less than $1\%$ of the 10-year observed IceCube diffuse neutrino flux.
-The non-detection of neutrinos associated with FRBs should not come as a surprise as physical models typically predict neutrino fluxes from FRBs to be much lower than the sensitivity thresholds of current neutrino detectors.
-More data in both neutrino and FRB is needed to further test the physical models of FRB neutrino emission.
+The non-detection of significant IceCube neutrino---CHIME FRB association matches the non-detection of neutrinos from FRB directions by other studies \citep{fahey2017SearchNeutrinosFast,aartsen2018SearchNeutrinoEmission, albert2019SearchHighenergyNeutrinos,aartsen2020SearchMeVTeV,nicastro2021MultiwavelengthObservationsFast,abbasi2023SearchCoincidentNeutrino}.
+This should not come as a surprise as physical models typically predict neutrino fluxes from FRBs to be much lower than the sensitivity of current neutrino detectors.
+Furthermore, the stacking analysis does not rule out the possibility of CHIME FRBs being major neutrino emitters.
+A more comprehensive FRB catalog and a neutrino catalog with longer observation time are needed to provide a tighter constraint on the physical models for neutrino emission from FRBs.

 The detection of FRB 200425 from the Galactic magnetar SGR J1935+2154 \citep{chime/frbcollaboration2020BrightMilliseconddurationRadio,bochenek2020FastRadioBurst,li2021HXMTIdentificationNonthermal,mereghetti2020INTEGRALDiscoveryBurst,ridnaia2021PeculiarHardXray,tavani2021XrayBurstMagnetar} places magnetars as the leading candidate source of FRBs.
 It is possible that all FRBs originate from magnetars, with the apparently non-repeating ones being repeaters with very long waiting times between bursts \citep[e.g.][]{lu2020UnifiedPictureGalactic,zhang2020PhysicalMechanismsFast}.
 If so, neutrinos may be continuously generated from the FRB sources.